Tiffany Brooks (baseball)

-Tiffany Brooks (born February 18, 1977) is a free agent, right-handed pitcher and first baseman in independent league baseball.
+Tiffany Brooks (born February 18, 1977) is an American former right-handed pitcher and first baseman in independent league baseball.

 Brooks was the first female baseball pitcher in the 21st century to sign a contract with a professional American men's baseball team when she signed with the Big Bend Cowboys of the Continental Baseball League.
 After successfully completing Spring Training (April 30 – May 4, 2010) in Alpine, Texas, Brooks was the first woman to make an American men's professional baseball Opening Day roster since Ila Borders in 2000.
 Brooks had a brief stint with the team before seeking her own release to pursue other playing opportunities.

 Tiffany Brooks is also the first and only female baseball player to ever play in all three Independent professional instructional leagues: California Winter League, Arizona Summer League, and Arizona Winter League.
 She is the first and only female player to compete in the California Winter League (2011), the Arizona Summer League (2011), the World Free Agent Spring Training event in Florida (2012), and one of two women to ever compete in the Arizona Winter League (2010).